LuciAkirami/streaming-examples/README.md

 We can now view the logs.
 The -f is for flowing logs, that is we can view the logs continously as they come up.
 This demo-data container will shutdown once it has published all the data from the demo_stream.json data

 To view the pipeline, we can run the `quix pipeline view` which will create an image in the pipeline.md file.
-Now we are done with the source part and will move on to the transformation / stream processing part
+Now we are done with the data source part and will move on to the transformation / stream processing part

+Now, we will run the `quix apps create` again, but this time to create a "Starter Transformation", which is responsible for consuming data from a topic, apply a simple transformation and then publish the transformed result to a new output topic.
+We name this folder `data-transform`